furansa/iothm/Events REST API/README.md

-# IoTHM Data REST API
+# IoTHM Events REST API

 This service provides access to the monitoring data in a form of a REST API for the [IoTHM platform](../README.md).